dracangelo/financehub/components/auth/new-auth/README.md

 # Secure Authentication System

-This directory contains a completely revamped authentication system for the FinanceHub application, designed with security and simplicity in mind.
+This directory contains a completely revamped authentication system for the Dripcheck application, designed with security and simplicity in mind.

 ## Features